Floer homotopy theory and degenerate Lagrangian intersections: Introduction

-This question has been well-studied and we will give a brief review shortly.
-But before our review, we will quickly describe this article's contribution to investigating Question \ref{ques:overview}.
-By using Steenrod squares defined on the Lagrangian Floer cohomology of $(L_0,L_1)$ via a Floer homotopy type (under Assumption \ref{assu:main}), we establish a lower bound on the number of (possibly degenerate) intersection points of $(L_0,L_1)$.
-Moreover, we apply our main results to infinitely many examples to improve the lower bound on the number of intersections points; all previously known results (and a new ``quantum cap-length'' result) cannot detect these improved lower bounds in the aforementioned examples.

-A sketch of the construction of our examples is as follows.
-See Subsection \ref{subsec:application} for details.
-Consider an embedding\footnote{The existence of such an embedding is guaranteed by \cite[Theorem A]{Fuq94}.} $\iota:\bbC P^2\hookrightarrow S^7$.
-We may plumb together two disjoint copies of the unit co-disk bundle $D^*S^7$ along $n$-many disjoint copies of (tubular neighborhoods of) $\bbC P^2$.
-This process will result in a symplectic 14-manifold $M$ with a pair of Lagrangians $(L_0,L_1)$, each diffeomorphic to $S^7$, which intersect cleanly in $n$-many disjoint copies of $\bbC P^2$.
-With respect to a suitable framed brane structure for $(L_0,L_1)$, the Floer homotopy type of $(L_0,L_1)$ will be
+This question has been well-studied and we will give a brief and non-exhaustive review shortly, but, before our review, we will quickly describe the present article's contribution.
+By using Steenrod squares on the Lagrangian Floer cohomology of $(L_0,L_1)$ via a Floer homotopy type (which exists under Assumption \ref{assu:main}), we establish a lower bound on the number of (possibly degenerate) intersection points of $(L_0,L_1)$.
+Moreover, we apply our main result to infinitely many examples to improve the lower bound on the number of intersection points; all previously known results, and a new ``quantum cap-length'' estimate, cannot detect these improved lower bounds in the aforementioned examples.
+A sketch of the construction of our examples is as follows, cf. Subsection \ref{subsec:application}.
+Consider an embedding $\iota:\bbC P^2\hookrightarrow S^7$.\footnote{The existence of such an embedding is given by \cite[Theorem A]{Fuq94}.} We may plumb together two disjoint copies of the cotangent bundle $T^*S^7$ along $n$-many disjoint copies of $\bbC P^2$; this process will result in a symplectic 14-manifold together with a Lagrangian pair $(L_0,L_1)$, each diffeomorphic to $S^7$, which intersect cleanly in $n$-many disjoint copies of $\bbC P^2$.
+With respect to a natural framed brane structure on $(L_0,L_1)$, the Floer homotopy type of $(L_0,L_1)$ will be

-By elementary methods, any compactly supported Hamiltonian deformation of $(L_0,L_1)$ has to intersect in at least $n$ points.
-Since $\sq^2$ is non-vanishing on $n$ distinct Lagrangian Floer cohomology classes of $(L_0,L_1)$ (satisfying a degree condition), it follows from our main results that any compactly supported Hamiltonian deformation of $(L_0,L_1)$ has to intersect in at least $2n$ points.
+Via elementary methods, any compactly supported Hamiltonian deformation of $(L_0,L_1)$ which intersects in a discrete set must do so in at least $n$ (possibly degenerate) points of pairwise distinct action.
+Since $\sq^2$ is non-vanishing on $n$ distinct Lagrangian Floer cohomology classes of $(L_0,L_1)$ (which satisfy a degree condition), it follows from Theorem \ref{thm:main2} that any compactly supported Hamiltonian deformation of $(L_0,L_1)$ which intersects in a discrete set must do so in at least $2n$ (possibly degenerate) points of pairwise distinct action.

-We will now give a non-exhaustive review of previous works.
+We will now give a brief and non-exhaustive review of previous works.